saiedhk/StatsCPP/README.md

 You can also compute the histogram of the process.
 In this case, a histogram paritions the X-axis into many bins (intervals) and computes the percentage of the time X spends in each bin.
 You can then print the histogram.
-This class comes usually handy when you do discrete-event simulations.